Early Summer Pearmain

 Origin / History

 Supposed to be of American origin (Warder, Beach, Budd-Hansen).
-It is an old variety, first described in 1817 by Coxe (Beach).
-Downing notes it appears to be quite different from the Summer Pearmain (of the English) and is probably a seedling raised from it.
-Thomas distinguishes it from the English Summer or Autumn Pearmain by its larger size, higher red, more oblong form, and superior quality.
-Beach references a separate Summer Pearmain or English Summer Pearmain which ripens somewhat later.
-Fisher (USDA, 1963) records that American Summer Pearmain stock was received from Robert Nitschke of Birmingham, Michigan, in 1957, with the reporting station being the Agricultural Experiment Station, Department of Pomology, Geneva, New York.
+An old variety, first described in 1817 by Coxe (Beach).
+Downing observes that it appears to be quite different from the Summer Pearmain (of the English), and is probably a seedling raised from it.
+Beach notes that there is also another Summer Pearmain or English Summer Pearmain which ripens somewhat later.
+Thomas similarly distinguishes Early Summer Pearmain from the English Summer or Autumn Pearmain by its larger size, higher red, more oblong form, and superior quality.

 Tree